monkvision/monkjs/documentation/docs/configuration.md

 # Configuration
 Most of the web applications integrating the MonkJs SDK will need the same configuration properties.
 To simplify the syntax when configuring your app, we provide a TypeScript interface called `CaptureAppConfig` that contains the usual configuration properties needed.
-You can create a file in your app that will contain the MoknJs configuration, so that it will be easy to modify the config properties if needed:
+You can create a file in your app that will contain the MonkJs configuration, so that it will be easy to modify the config properties if needed:

 ```typescript